ash30/Blog/src/posts/2022/HelloWorldAgain.md

 date: 2022-12-01
 ---

-<span class="firstcharacter">W</span>hen I began my last attempt at blogging, one of the main reasons behind the project was I was hell bent on proving my credibility.
+<span class="firstcharacter">W</span>hen I first began my attempt at blogging, one of the reasons behind the project was prove personal credibility.
+Self promotion via content marketing is a well defined     career hack for developers [^chat] and I was ready to join the legion of misguided devs extolling the benefits of some inane feature of modern JS.

+[^chat]: Although Chat GPT is beginning to change the value proposition of writing and sharing articles sadly ...

+The project ultimately failed though.
 Why?
-It's the same reason there are hundreds of articles around the internet extolling the benefits of some inane feature of modern JS.
-Simply put: hireability!
-(Shameless) self promotion via content marketing is one of the ways we can impress onto others our 'worthiness' in terms of developer credentials.

-The project failed almost immediately though.
-Why?
-My mistake was to think credibility only comes from being right and being right ALL THE TIME is hard!
-And also a severe constraint on an author, it stifles expression and limits discussion to only what feels like safe subjects.
-If I wanted that, I could just spend more time at work [^jk]!
-Inevitably I ran out of enthusiasm and the project when to die in the lumberyard of unmaintained side projects.
+I made the mistake to think credibility only comes from being correct and being correct ALL THE TIME is hard!
+And a severe constraint on an author as it limits discussion to only safe subjects.
+If I wanted that, I could just spend more time at work! [^jk] Inevitably I ran out of enthusiasm to write about anything.

-[^jk]: Joking!
+[^jk]: JK!

-Well fast forward to 2023 and I'm attempting this blogging experiment again.
-The need to prove credibility still exists and I will plainly admit still a primary concern, so what makes me think its worth another go?
-Well, I realised I can be 'credibly wrong' and thats probably still a good place to land in most people's eyes.
+Well its 2023 and I'm giving blogging another shot.
+While the need to prove credibility remains a concern, I've come to realize the value of being 'credibly wrong.'
+Admitting mistakes gracefully is a crucial life skill often overlooked in modern times as lets remember what it means to be hireable:

+1. Above average 'chops' ( What I coin 'the Yogi Bear Principle' )
+2. Don't be an A**hole

-So what does this mean in terms of blogging?
-It means I'm going to write more about the 'journey' than dictate to you the 'right' way of doing things.
-The idea is worth more than the dictat!
-And there is value in being wrong if it helps illuminates the way forward.
-So expect unfinished projects, possibly dubious but weakly held opinions and maybe some career musings if I feel like it would help anyone.
+The world doesn't need another intolerable 'genius' so I'll aim for a balance of the two.
+What does this mean in terms of blogging?
+It means I'm going to write more about the 'journey' than dictate and moralise about the 'right' way of doing things.
+I'm hoping the joy of my new found freedom can help keep both of us engaged dear reader.

-In general I believe hireability boils down to:

-1. Show above average 'chops' ( What I coin as 'the Yogi Bear Principle' )
-2. More importantly: Don't be an A**hole [^foo]

-Which is generally just good advice for life!
-And I hope now with delusion of authority put to the sword, I can speak openly and demonstrate them.

-[^foo]: Disclaimer - I don't claim to have never failed here, but to err is human...